justinmayer/virtualfish/docs/install.rst

 Customizing Your ``fish_prompt``
 --------------------------------

-VirtualFish doesn't attempt to mess with your prompt.
-Since Fish's prompt is a function, it is both much less straightforward to change it automatically, and much more convenient to simply customize it manually to your liking.
+VirtualFish doesn’t attempt to mess with your prompt.
+Since Fish’s prompt is a function, it is both much less straightforward to change it automatically, and much more convenient to simply customize it manually to your liking.

-The easiest way to add virtualenv to your prompt is to type ``funced fish_prompt``, add the following line in somewhere:
+The easiest way to add the active virtual environment’s name to your prompt is to type ``funced fish_prompt`` and add the following line somewhere:

 ::